 Carroll University Scholarly Travel Grant Support

-Below you will find a description of the grant application process and links with information on academic conferences targeted specifically at undergraduates, as well as information on academic journals that specialize in publishing work by undergraduate students.
+Below you will find a description of the grant application process.
 We encourage Carroll University students to work with faculty members to revise the work they do for classes and/or capstones to prepare for off-campus presentations and publication.

 Students may also opt to spend only a portion of their total individual grant money, saving it for later conferences.
 In this instance the student must submit a new application for the other conference(s), and the allocation of any remaining fund will be subject to application review and approval.
 No unspent undergraduate funds may carry over to the postgraduate pool.
 Applications are considered on an ongoing basis, and the committee's goal is to distribute the grants equitably across the academic year.